TeamHG-Memex/agnostic/docs/design.rst

     applied twice, which could result in a migration failure.

-    In a development environment, you'll probably be fine renaming migrations, as long as you and other developers know how to rebuild a schema from scratch.
+    In a development environment, you'll probably be fine renaming migrations, as long as you and other developers know how to rebuild a database from scratch.
 But in a production environment, it's just asking for trouble.

 Sample File Layout